Home / Resume / Education / Professor (No Exp)

 PhD Candidate

 "PhD candidate in Computer Science defending May 2026.
-Published 6 papers at top venues (NeurIPS, ICML).
-Instructor of record for 3 courses with 4.5/5.0 evaluations."
+Published 6 peer-reviewed papers at top venues (NeurIPS, ICML).
+Instructor of record for 3 courses with 4.5 of 5.0 student evaluations and full course design in Canvas."

 Postdoc